onurboyar/VarRedOpt/README.md

 In our framework, in order to apply Importance Sampling, user should specify two parameters.
-One is muis and the other is sis. muis is the mean value of the importance density and sis is the standart deviation of the importance density.
+One is muis and the other is sis. muis is the mean value of the importance density and sis is the standard deviation of the importance density.

 If user do not want to specify muis value, use\_pilot\_study parameter can be used to look for an optimum muis value by using a pilot study.
 In current version, muis values in an interval \[1.01, 1.2\] is used as candidate values for muis values.
-Starting from 1.01, values are incremented by 0.01 until it is reached to 1.2. sis, standart deviaton of the IS density, is not recommended to be changed.
+Starting from 1.01, values are incremented by 0.01 until it is reached to 1.2. sis, standard deviation of the IS density, is not recommended to be changed.
 We do not offer optimization for sis value.
 Nevertheless, our framework look for optimum muis value by conducting a pilot study inside the function.

     sim.outer(1e6,d=3,q.outer=myq_asian,K=120,
                    ti=(1:3)/12,r=0.03,sigma=0.3,S0=100)
-    #>    Estimation StandartError
+    #>    Estimation StandardError
     #>   0.255000000   0.003160006

 Now, let’s add Inner Control Variates and obtain a little variance